gnuradio/greps/grep-0018-modernize-c++.md

 This GREP lays out how to get from here to there with minimal breaking.

+All changes proposed here are aimed at at being done between minor versions (e.g. before 3.9), so minor API changes (e.g. adding `const`, scoping `enum class` values) are OK.

 ## Copyright / License

 This GREP is licensed as CC-BY-ND.
 Copyright 2020 Google Inc.

 ## Motivation

-Cleaning up whole patterns of the code
+Cleaning up whole patterns of the code.

 The legacy patterns this GREP lays out a plan for making the code base:

 * more readable: standard components, less code, and explicit const
 * safer: less manual memory management, prevent inherently broken copy
 * faster: fewer pointer indirections, more information to the compiler
+* less dependent on boost: To one day not require boost, which is sometimes a language on its own

 ## Description

-### Open questions

-* What level of ABI guarantee does GNU Radio make between and within minor releases?

-### More const
+### Add `const` where appropriate

+This is not new with C++11, but `const` use could be better in the GNU Radio code base.

 Benefits:
 * more readable; even in a function reader can see that a name has a